This document describes how to use YSQL cursors to process a result set query one row at a time.

 As a variable of type

-refcursorplaced within the YSQL block's declaration section, as demonstrated by the following syntax:
+refcursorplaced in the YSQL block's declaration section, as demonstrated by the following syntax:

 DECLARE new_cursor refcursor;

 As an element bound to a query, based on the following syntax:

 new_cursor represents a variable name for the cursor. arguments represents a comma-separated list of query parameters that are substituted by values when the cursor is opened. a_query represents any